Stan Smith: Legacy

+Smith is the subject of the 2024 documentary film Who is Stan Smith?, by filmmaker Danny Lee.
+On the review aggregator website Rotten Tomatoes, the film has a rating of 100%, based on five reviews.

 Tennis shoes

 To the general public, Stan Smith is probably best known for the line of tennis shoes which Adidas renamed after him in 1978.
 Although the Adidas Stan Smith shoe is not recommended for modern tennis playing, it continues to be a widely available iconic fashion brand.